rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 replica instances.
 For manual failover, you must detach the replica from the source instance and change the application endpoint to this new source database instance.

+If you're interested in auto failover, take a look at our High Availability instances

 #### Is replication supported for all database types?